 Understanding The Number on Ceramic Disc Capacitor’s

-What does the capacitor number means?
+What does the capacitor number mean?

 Calculating the capacitance from a ceramic capacitor’s number

-The way in which we calculate the capacitance is by breaking the number down into 2 parts, The first part being the first 2 digits give us the first part of the value, followed by the last number which indicates how many zeros we add to give us the capacitance value.
+The way in which we calculate the capacitance is by breaking the number down into 2 parts, The first part is the first 2 digits give us the first part of the value, followed by the last number which indicates how many zeros we add to give us the capacitance value.

 For example, a ceramic disc capacitor with the number, 223 would indicate the capacitance is: 22,000pF and so on…